| |

 Household fixtures often work in campers with a few tweaks.
 That pendant light you love?
 It might run on 12V with a simple adapter.

 LEDs are a must; they last forever and don’t get hot.
-Trust me, you’ll appreciate that in summer.
+You’ll appreciate that in summer.

 Dimmable LEDs let you set the mood, from bright mornings to cozy evenings.